abpframework/abp/docs/en/Migration-Guides/Abp-8-2-Blazor-Web-App.md

 ## The key changes of the new Blazor Web App template

-The new Web App template has two project, each of them contains a system of abp modules.
+The new Web App template has two projects, each containing a system of [ABP modules](https://docs.abp.io/en/abp/latest/Modules/Index).

 - MyCompanyName.MyProjectName.Blazor.WebApp
 - MyCompanyName.MyProjectName.Blazor.WebApp.Client

 ### MyCompanyName.MyProjectName.Blazor.WebApp

-The `Blazor.WebApp` is the startup project, There is a `App.razor` component in the `Blazor.WebApp` project, which is the root component of the Blazor application.
+The `Blazor.WebApp` is the startup project, and there is an `App.razor` component in the `Blazor.WebApp` project, which is the root component of the Blazor application.

-The main differences between it and a regular blazor server project are:
+The main differences between it, and a regular Blazor server project are:

-1. You need to `PreConfigure` the `AbpAspNetCoreComponentsWebOptions's IsBlazorWebApp` to `true`.
+1. You need to `PreConfigure` the `IsBlazorWebApp` to `true` in `AbpAspNetCoreComponentsWebOptions`:

 ````csharp
 public override void PreConfigureServices(ServiceConfigurationContext context)